 Your participation would involve about an hour of your time.
 If you agree, you will be asked to participate in a phone or Internet interview at a time of your choice followed by a short demographic survey.
 The interview will focus on your experiences with gun violence; the support that was available (or not) to you after surviving gun violence; changes and transformations you experienced as a result of surviving gun violence; and political activities (if any) related to the issue of guns and gun violence.
-As compensation for your time, you will receive your choice of a $20 gift to Amazon.com (or another online retailer of your choice).
+As compensation for your time, you will a $50 gift card.

 All information you provide will be confidential, and in order to secure anonymity, no identifiable personal attributes will be associated with the interview unless you explicitly choose to have your story identifiable.
 You are free to refuse to answer any question, to stop the interview at any time, and to withdraw from the study.